Child modelling: 20 top tips from experts and parents

 12. It helps in cashstrapped times

-Tillie finds modelling helps with the financial strains of family life: 'Having three boys is quite expensive so we sometimes use their modelling money to pay for swimming lessons or karate.
+Tillie finds child modeling helps with the financial strains of family life: 'Having three boys is quite expensive so we sometimes use their modelling money to pay for swimming lessons or karate.
 We also once did a family shoot for a holiday brochure where we all got paid in holiday vouchers.'

 Lucy had a similar experience.
 'My daughters did a shoot for Boden and we got the choice to be paid in cash or Boden vouchers.
 We took the vouchers as it paid for their new coats and lovely suede boots!'